JasperSun6/Polished-Plus/prof-feedback.md

 - You can only have one `h1` per page, you have two.
 The "Affordable Pricing for All" heading should be the `h1`
 - The `$` is important text that should be included in the HTML.
 It marks the numbers as currency.
 You have used a `::before` which makes it non-readable text, which is inaccessible and removes the important currency context.

+## Week 10 ----------------------

+Code Quality: 2.75/3
+Design: 1/1
+File Organization & Commits: 1/1
+Total: 4.75/5

+- All `input` need a `label` with text content in it.
+This is important for accessibility.
+To visually hide the labels, use the `screen-reader-text` styles discussed in class.